PaulKinlan/paul.kinlan.me/content/2018-07-17-PWACompat--the-Web-App-Manifest-for-all-browsers----ChromiumDev.markdown

 ---
+date: 2018-07-17 07:45:28.391000+00:00
+link: https://developers.google.com/web/updates/2018/07/pwacompat
 slug: pwacompat--the-web-app-manifest-for-all-browsers----chromiumdev
-date: 2018-07-17T07:45:28.391Z
+summary: PWACompat is a JavaScript library that helps web developers make their Progressive Web Apps (PWAs) compatible across different browsers.
+It takes the existing Web App Manifest and generates the necessary meta and link tags for features like icons, favicons, startup mode, and colors, ensuring a consistent experience across browsers, even those with less complete PWA support, like Safari on iOS.
+PWACompat simplifies cross-browser compatibility for PWAs, handling things like splash screens and other add-to-homescreen features, making it a valuable tool for PWA developers.
+tags:
+- pwa
+- web app manifest
+- cross-browser compatibility
+- javascript
+- library
+- progressive web apps
+- safari
+- ios
+- splash screen
+- add to homescreen
 title: 'PWACompat: the Web App Manifest for all browsers - @ChromiumDev'
-link: https://developers.google.com/web/updates/2018/07/pwacompat
-tags: [links, pwa, manifest]

 ---
 [Sam Thorogood](https://dev.to/samthor) from our team writes: